 Emily Rocha, PhD

-• Assistant Professor
+Assistant Professor of Neurology

 Dr. Rocha focuses on how age-dependent changes in autophagy and lysosomal degradation pathways impact the onset of neurodegenerative diseases.
 Using a variety of in vitro and in vivo approaches Dr. Rocha aims to understand how lysosomal dysfunction can impact protein aggregation.
-Dr. Rocha is also interested in developing therapeutic targets and testing novel small-molecules to alter age-related lysosomal dysfunction.
+Dr. Rocha is also interested in developing therapeutic targets and testing novel small molecules to alter age-related lysosomal dysfunction.
 The overall goal is to prevent, or slow age-related decline associated with neurodegenerative diseases.

 Education & Training